Romvnly-Gaming/InfernalMobsReloaded/README.md

 ## Preview
 You can view the final production result on our public Minecraft server `play.2v1.me`.
 If you wish to test your configuration, you may do so on our private test server.
-IP is `bobux.store`.
+IP is `ts.2v1.me`.
 It's whitelist only, so you'll need to contact an Admin+ in our Discord to get whitelisted.